MicrosoftDocs/OfficeDocs-AppCompliance-pr.de-DE/Apps/teams/avista-technology-solutions-are-you-safe.md

 ---
-title: Anwendungsinformationen für Sind Sie Tresor? von Avista Technology Solutions ms.author: elmalova
+title: Application Information for Are You Tresor? by Avista Technology Solutions ms.author: elmalova
 author: elenamalova
 manager: tonybal